 Preheat oven to 200C/180C fan forced.
 Line 2 baking trays with baking paper.

 In a large bowl, beat together the cream cheese and sugar until smooth.
 Add the lemon zest, lemon juice and vanilla extract and beat until combined.
 Set aside.

 Get your sheets of puff pastry, they need to be a about a 25cm square shape, roll out if needed.
 Cut the sheets of pastry into 4 smaller squares.
 Then cut each of your smaller squares in half diagonally, to make a total of 16 triangles.
 Place on your prepared baking tray.

 Using a sharp knife score a triangle shape about 1cm from the edge (do not cut through the pastry, just lightly score it).
 Using a fork prick the centre of the pastry inside of the triangle.

 Place a portion of the cream cheese mixture into the centre of each pastry, spread out within the scored area.
-Top with a dollop of the blueberry jam, spread out a little.
+Top with a dollop of the blueberry jam, if using, spread out a little.
 Place on your blueberries, spreading them all over the cream cheese mixture.

 In a small bowl beat together the egg and a tablespoon of water.
 Brush the edges of the pastry with the egg mixture.

 Bake for 15-18 minutes, or until golden brown and puffed around the edges.